 You can buy omeprazole 10mg tablets and capsules from pharmacies.

 They're the same as omeprazole 10mg tablets and capsules that you get on prescription, but they're meant to be taken only by adults, and only for up to 4 weeks.

 Liquid omeprazole can be prescribed by a doctor and made to order for children and people who cannot swallow capsules or tablets.

 It'll come with a syringe or spoon to help you take the right amount.
-If you don't have a syringe or spoon, ask your pharmacist for one.
+If you do not have a syringe or spoon, ask your pharmacist for one.

 Do not use a kitchen teaspoon as it will not give the right amount.

 Will my dose go up or down?

 Sometimes your doctor will increase your dose of omeprazole if it is not working well enough.

 Depending on the reason you take omeprazole, you may take a higher dose to begin with, usually for a few weeks.